-A. No person may swim in any public launch or docking area of Lake Gladewater.
-Swimming is limited to the marked area between the dam and city dock.
+- No person may swim in any public launch or docking area of Lake Gladewater.
+Swimming is limited to the marked swim area between dam and city dock.

 SECTION 93.07 FISHING REGULATIONS

-B. No person shall fish within two hundred feet of the City of Gladewater intake tower.
+- No person shall fish within 200 feet of the City of Gladewater intake tower.

-E. It shall be unlawful for any person to take, catch and retain more fish from Lake Gladewater in any one day in excess of the following:
+- It shall be unlawful for any person to take, catch, and retain more fish from Lake Gladewater than the limits set forth by Texas Parks and Wildlife Code.